ciriello/ReactContextPersister/README.md

 How to implement an application state persistence that could restore state after page reload using react context and using a ttl to invalidate the cached data.

+## Solution - Persistence Manager

+Implemented a persistence manager and helper class to store data from the context into the browser local storage.
+There are ofcourse many other (better) solutions, but for an initial tryout and its written in pure js :)

+Any comments and suggestions are welcome.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).